Terence Seu Seu: Background

 Seu Seu was born in Auckland, New Zealand.

 Playing career

-Seu Seu made his First Grade Debut in 2007 for the Newcastle Knights against the Bulldogs at EnergyAustralia Stadium on 18 March, scoring one try in the match.
+Seu Seu made his first grade debut in 2007 for the Newcastle Knights against Canterbury at EnergyAustralia Stadium on 18 March, scoring one try in the match.

-Between 2008 and 2009 he played for the Cronulla Sharks.

-He joined the Manly Sea Eagles in 2010.
+Between 2008 and 2009 he played for the Cronulla-Sutherland Sharks.
+He joined Manly in 2010.
 In 2012 Seu Seu played for the Cessnock Goannas in the Newcastle Rugby League competition.

 Representative career

 Seu Seu was a part of the Samoa squad for the 2008 Rugby League World Cup.

 In 2009 he was named as part of the Samoan side for the Pacific Cup.